rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 !!!
 Note

     An earlier version of this guide required the snap package version of _certbot_, as it was found to be necessary at the time.
 The RPM versions have been re-tested recently, and are working now.
 That said, Certbot strongly recommends the use of the [snap install procedure](https://certbot.eff.org/instructions?ws=apache&os=centosrhel8).
-Both Rocky Linux 8 and 9 have _certbot_ available in the EPEL, so we are showing thatt procedure here.
+Both Rocky Linux 8 and 9 have _certbot_ available in the EPEL, so we are showing that procedure here.
 If you would like to use the procedure recommended by Certbot, just follow that procedure instead.

 ## Getting The Let's Encrypt Certificate for the Apache Server